-To indicate how to determine the value of tax savings and the value of real sacrifice resulting from the tax 408 incentives granted to donors for their monetary and in-kind donations, the researcher suggests the following 409 hypothetical example of a corporation, which can be considered as a hypothetical state that simulates" mimics" 410 reality to a that the imposed the income the corporations in a country was % 40 of the value of taxable income.
-411 The state tax law allows deduction of the total value of monetary and in-kind donations from the value of 412 revenues" as a tax incentive granted to donors."
-The value of revenue achieved by that corporation during a 413 financial period was \$ 100000.
-The total value of expenditures incurred by that corporation during the same 414 financial period was \$ 60000 (including \$ 10,000 the value of monetary donations, as follows: \$ 4,000 the value 415 of the contribution to the construction of a school for the people of the region. \$3,000 the value of a monetary 416 donation to a recognized charity.\$ 3000 the value of the contribution in the public hospitals maintaining.
-By 417 relying on these data, the value of tax savings and real sacrifice can be determined, as in table 1.
-Through the 418 results listed in the table above, it can be argued that, when the corporation incurred donations at a value \$ 419 10000, it achieved a tax saving at a value \$4000.
-Achieving tax savings means that the real sacrifice incurred 420 by that company is a value of \$ 6000, not a value of \$10,000.
-As government revenue from taxes reduced by \$ 421 4,000 due to those donations, this is what can be called compulsory partnership.
-Where the total value of the 422 donations is the result of two contributions are a voluntary contribution (by the corporation at a value \$ 6000); 423 and a compulsory contribution (by the government at a value \$ 4000).
-424
+To indicate how to determine the value of tax savings and the value of real sacrifice resulting from the tax incentives granted to donors for their monetary and in-kind donations, the researcher suggests the following hypothetical example of a corporation, which can be considered as a hypothetical state that simulates" mimics" reality to a large extent: Suppose that the tax rate imposed on the income of the corporations in a country was % 40 of the value of taxable income.
+The state tax law allows deduction of the total value of monetary and in-kind donations from the value of revenues" as a tax incentive granted to donors."
+The value of revenue achieved by that corporation during a financial period was \$ 100000.
+The total value of expenditures incurred by that corporation during the same financial period was \$ 60000 (including \$ 10,000 the value of monetary donations, as follows: \$ 4,000 the value of the contribution to the construction of a school for the people of the region.\$ 3,000 the value of a monetary donation to a recognized charity.\$ 3000 the value of the contribution in the public hospitals maintaining.
+By relying on these data, the value of tax savings and real sacrifice can be determined, as in table 1.